raphlinus/raphlinus.github.io/_posts/2020-10-24-text-layout.md

 Determining script runs is reasonably straightforward - many characters have a Unicode script property which uniquely identifies which script they belong to.
 However, some characters, such as space, are "common," so the assigned script just continues the previous run.

 A simple example is "hello мир".
-This string is broken into two script runs: "hello " is Latn, and "мир" is Cyrl.
+This string is broken into two script runs: "hello " is `Latn`, and "мир" is `Cyrl`.

 ### Shaping (cluster)

 At this point, we have a run of constant style, font, direction, and script.
 It is ready for *shaping.* Shaping is a complicated process that converts a string (sequence of Unicode code points) into positioned glyphs.
 For the purpose of this blog post, we can generally treat it as a black box.
 Fortunately, a very high quality open source implementation exists, in the form of HarfBuzz.

 We're not *quite* done with segmentation, though, as shaping assigns substrings in the input to [clusters] of glyphs.
 The correspondence depends a lot on the font.
-In Latin, the string "fi" is often shaped to a single glyph ( a ligature).
+In Latin, the string "fi" is often shaped to a single glyph (a ligature).
 For complex scripts such as Devanagari, a cluster is most often a syllable in the source text, and complex reordering can happen within the cluster.

 Clusters are important for *hit testing,* or determining the correspondence between a physical cursor position in the text layout and the offset within the text.
 Generally, they can be ignored if the text will only be rendered, not edited (or selected).